QuHarmonics/The-Nexus-Harmonic-Reality/README.md

 Samson’s Law expands this vision, allowing us to reflect the unseen into the observable.
 Together, they offer a unifying lens for science, philosophy, and beyond—a symphony of potential collapsing into harmony.

+ALL CODE EXAMPLES PROPERTY OF DEAN KULIK AND REQUIRE LICENSING FOR COMMERICAL USE - ALL ACADEMIC USE IS ALLOWED.
 As Dean Kulik might say, *“We are not just observers of the universe; we are participants in its harmonic dance.”*

 ---